Baryton: The historical baryton

 There are only about 50 historical barytons for which we have evidence, either in the form of documents or the instrument itself.
 Many of the latter have been modified from their original form.
 Thus, tracing the history of the baryton is a difficult task.

 Concerning the origin of the baryton, Pamplin suggests that "the instrument probably originated in England in the early 17th century when the characteristics of two instruments, the viola da gamba and the bandora, were combined into one hybrid instrument".
 Early evidence for the existence of the baryton is found in Marin Mersenne's work Cogitata Physico-Mathematica (1644).
 According for Fruchtman, "Mersenne stated that the English constructed a viol or lyre much admired by King James.
 The instrument had six bowed strings as well as metal strings behind the neck.
 The thumb of the left hand plucked the metal strings, which were made to sound with the bowed notes.
 If this information is accurate, the baryton must have been known in England before 1625, the end of King James' reign."
 The earliest baryton that survives today dates from 1647; it was made by Magnus Feldlen in Vienna and is currently in the musical instrument collection of the Royal College of Music in London.

 In London a performance at Marylebone Gardens was announced in 1744, Mr Ferrand was to perform on "the Pariton, an instrument never played on in public before".

 The instrument was never particularly popular, but "it acquired a certain cachet in courtly circles, particularly in south Germany and Austria" (Pamplin).
 The compositions for the instrument by Haydn and his students and colleagues represented a last hurrah for the baryton; by the early 19th century it had gone out of style and ceased to attract new compositions.
 The Haydn-era baryton was different from earlier versions in a crucial respect: the sympathetic strings were tuned a full octave higher than previously.
 This helped the baryton to stand out from the other instruments (viola, cello) in the baryton trio, the primary form in which Haydn wrote.
 Since the Haydn oeuvre tends to dominate the field today, the Haydn-type tuning has become the standard.
+Czech composer Vaclav Pichl also wrote for the baryton.